Dentistry

 Types of In-Office Teeth Whitening Treatments

-All of the following professional whitening treatments use a similar active ingredient (hydrogen or carbamide peroxide).
-Some incorporate the use of an LED light to speed up the whitening process:
+The following professional whitening treatments use a similar active ingredient (hydrogen or carbamide peroxide).
+Some incorporate using an LED light to speed up the whitening process:

 Zoom!
 Chairside